-Cisco certifications have been proven to help networking professionals get a job, increase their salary, stay employed and, more directly, validate their knowledge on routing,
+Cisco certifications have been proven to help networking professionals get a job, increase their salary, stay employed and, more directly, validate their knowledge on routing, switching, designing and securing everything Cisco.
+This guide focuses on how to pass your CCNA and CCNP exams but includes many other Cisco certification resources and materials.

 Cisco Certified Network Associate (CCNA) certified professionals can install, configure and operate LAN, WAN and dial access services for small networks (100 nodes or fewer), including, but not limited to, the use of the following protocols: IP, IGRP, IPX, Serial, AppleTalk, Frame Relay, IP RIP, VLANs, RIP, Ethernet, Access Lists.